Kristina Šmigun-Vähi

 Kristina Šmigun-Vähi (born 23 February 1977) is a former Estonian female cross-country skier and politician.
 She is the most successful Estonian female cross-country skier with two Olympic gold medals.
-In 2019 she was elected as a Member of the Estonian Parliament.
+Since 2019, Šmigun-Vähi, a member of the Reform Party, has served as a member of the Estonian Parliament.

-Career
+Cross-country skiing career

 On 12 February 2006, she won the Winter Olympics gold medal for the 7.5 km + 7.5 km double pursuit, becoming the first Estonian woman to win a medal at the Winter Olympics.
 Four days later, she won a second gold medal in the 10 km classical.

 On 15 February 2010, she won her third Olympic medal, a silver in the 10 km freestyle race.
 With two golds and one silver, Šmigun-Vähi is the most successful Estonian athlete in Olympic history (summer or winter), tying the record of men's cross-country skier Andrus Veerpalu.

 Šmigun-Vähi has also found success at the FIS Nordic World Ski Championships, earning six medals.
 This included one gold (2003: 5 km + 5 km double pursuit), three silvers (1999: 15 km, 2003: 10 km, 15 km), and two bronzes (1999, 2003: both in 30 km).

 On 2 July 2010, Šmigun-Vähi announced that she will quit her professional sport career to focus on her family and her daughter Victoria-Kris.
 On 24 October 2016, the World Anti-Doping Agency Athletes' Commission stated that Šmigun-Vähi faced a Court of Arbitration for Sport hearing before the end of October.